nap2000/docs/admin-users.rst

   The **admin** security group is required in order to access the users page.

-User Management has multiple tabs not all of them are necessarily related to Users!
-You can treat it as a general management portal.
-To actually manage your users select the first tab **Users**.
+User Management has multiple tabs.
+The first one, **users** contains the list of acutal users, the remaining tabs can be used to group and mange the users by project, role, organisation and enterprise.

 .. figure::  _images/users.jpg
    :align:   center